Counseling Providers

 Specializes In: Anxiety, Panic, Social Phobia, OCD, ADHD, Depression, Addiction and Substance Abuse, Insomnia, Work Stress, Grief, Marriage and Relationship difficulties, Anger Management and Anger-related issues, Expatriation/Repatriation Adjustment in adults and teens.

 Brianna Kassel M.A.
-LPC
+LCPC

 Brianna graduated with a Master’s Degree in Clinical Mental Health Counseling from Northwestern University in 2022.
 She received her Bachelor’s Degree in Psychology and a Minor in Human Development and Family Sciences from the University of Missouri in 2020.
 She received a Multicultural Certification upon graduation.
 In her undergraduate program, she volunteered with the Missouri Crisis Line and Suicide Hotline, and had an internship with at-risk children at Rainbow House in Columbia, MO.
 She has some ABA background as a behavior